osg-htc/docs/docs/data/install-hadoop.md

 </p>
 </details>

-This can occur if you try to install a Datanode on a machine with less than 10GB of disk space available.
+This can occur if you try to install a DataNode on a machine with less than 10GB of disk space available.
 This can be changed by lowering the value of the following property in `/usr/lib/hadoop-0.20/conf/hdfs-site.xml`:

 ``` file
 <property>